ermalaliraj/campus-ms/readme.md

 ![UML Model](./doc/components2.jpg)

 ### Data Flow
-For each FE section entity/dto used in MS layer, and for each MS the DB tables used.
+For each FE section the entity/dto and DB tables used in each MS.

 ![UML Model](./doc/all-layers.jpg)